 WHEREAS, Cities with predominantly Black populations pay significantly higher interest rates for Munis than majority white cities.
 It is estimated that the increased interest totals up to \$900 million nationwide per year.
 This significantly contributes to the cycle of debt, poor infrastructure, and overall disinvestment in Black communities.
-This also compounds the
+This also compounds the adverse effects of climate change for Black communities because they cannot properly prepare for natural disasters.
+If Black communities wish to provide more weather resistant water pipelines, hygienic sewage systems, proper schools, stable roads, and more, they must do so at the risk of going bankrupt over astronomical interest payments; and

 WHEREAS, For example, Detroit, Michigan fell victim to extreme debt in 2013 when it filed for bankruptcy with \$18 million in general obligation bond debt.
-At the time, Detroit was the 18th largest city in the nation, and Black residents made up 80.3% of the population, a stark difference from 81.5% of the State of Michigan that was White.
+At the time, Detroit was the 18th largest city in the nation, and Black residents made up 80.3% of the population, a stark difference from 81.5% of the State of Michigan that was white.
 Then Governor Rick Snyder commented that the bankruptcy was "60 years" in the making, which correlated to the period of time when "white flight" began out of Detroit.
 Articles note this bankruptcy was a result of crime or insufficient property taxes being collected, which are byproducts of poverty, which is a known consequence of systemic racism; and